Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Expert Witness in Tennessee.

-Common areas of focus include agent disclosure obligations and the Seller's Property Disclosure, earnest money handling and trust accounting, principal-broker supervision of affiliates, dual and designated agency, conflicts of interest, and procuring cause and commission entitlement.
+A standard-of-care opinion weighs what the agent or broker did against what a reasonably competent Tennessee licensee would have done in the same spot.
+I build that from TREC rules, published custom, brokerage policy, and the practical reality of how a transaction moves from offer to closing.
+The recurring subjects are agent disclosure obligations and the Seller's Property Disclosure, earnest-money handling and trust accounting, principal-broker supervision of affiliates, dual and designated agency, conflicts of interest, and procuring cause and commission entitlement.

 Qualifications

 Tennessee licensed real estate broker since 2012; managing broker since 2021.
 TREC course instructor license since 2020.
 Tennessee bar since 2018; admitted to the U.S. District Court for the Middle District of Tennessee.
-Two decades of hands-on commercial leasing, brokerage, and property-management experience.
+Two decades of hands-on commercial leasing, brokerage, and property-management experience, beginning in employee roles before his 2012 agent license.

 How to start